OHDSI/RiskStratifiedEstimation/README.md

 Introduction
 ============
 RiskStratifiedEstimation is an R package for implementing risk stratified analyses for the assessment of treatment effect heterogeneity in an observational database in the OMOP Common Data Model.
-The package combines functionality of PatientLevelPrediction and CohortMethod R packages.
+The package combines functionality of [PatientLevelPrediction](https://github.com/OHDSI/PatientLevelPrediction) and [CohortMethod](https://github.com/OHDSI/CohortMethod) R packages.

+The figure below illustrates the overall process of performing a risk-based analysis of treatment effect heterogeneity using the RiskStratifiedEstimation package.
+(A) Starting from a treatment (top), a comparator (bottom) and an outcome (middle) cohort we estimate the propensity scores on the entire target population.
+(B) We match patients on the propensity scores and estimate the prediction model.
+Since we match patients we develop the prediction model on smaller subset of the initial population and, therefore, the number of patients is smaller in B compared to A. (C) We apply the prediction model on the entire population (green: lower 25% of the risk distribution; yellow: patients with risk between 25% and 50% of the risk distribution; orange: patients with risk between 50% and 75% of the risk distribution; red: patients at risk higher than 75% of the risk distribution).
+(D) We separate in risk subgroups, here quarters.
+Within risk quarters propensity scores are estimated again and relative and absolute treatment effects are estimated.

 Features
 ========
 - Extracts the necessary data from a database in OMOP Common Data Model format.
 - Uses a large set of covariates for the prediction, the propensity and the outcome model, including for example all drugs, diagnoses, procedures, as well as age, comorbidity indexes, etc.
-- Imports functionality from [PatientLevelPrediction](https://github.com/OHDSI/PatientLevelPrediction) for the development of prediction models for risk stratification.
+- Imports functionality from [PatientLevelPrediction](https://github.com/OHDSI/PatientLevelPrediction) package for the development of prediction models for risk stratification.
 - Large scale regularized regression to fit the propensity and outcome models.
 - Includes diagnostic functions, including propensity score distribution plots and plots showing covariate balance before and after performing a propensity score-based analysis.